 All harvest loads leaving the estate will be accompanied by a docket or dockets stating crew, grade, forest location, weight and transport operator.
-Trucks will be randomly checked to ensure dockets are always present.
-The logs will be branded with the owner's name.
+Branding of logs is systematically being phased out when this process is deemed to pose an unnecessary risk to workers (I.e. fully mechanised logging site)

-Subject to attaining FSC certification, the Manager would ensure all dockets have the required FSC certification and/or Chain of Custody codes on them and may brand the logs with the FSC trademarks.
+Subject to attaining FSC certification, the Manager would ensure all dockets have the relevant FSC certification number on them and FSC logo mark.